Cal/OSHA · dir.ca.gov

 • Detailed work + medical history (prior lead exposure; reproductive history; GI, hematologic, neurologic, renal, cardiovascular status)

-• Physical examination — emphasis on hematologic, GI, renal, neurologic, cardiovascular systems
+• Physical examination — emphasis on teeth/gums, hematologic, GI, renal, neurologic, and cardiovascular systems; pulmonary status evaluated if respiratory protection will be used (5198(j)(3)(B)2)

 • Blood pressure measurement